mklabs/greenskin/readme.md

 **Job view**

 A simple job view to display related graphs from graphite.
-You can edit a few job configuration here like URLs, frequency and most importantly the phantomas asserts.
+You can edit a few job configuration here like URLs, the frequency and most importantly the phantomas asserts.

 ![](docs/imgs/graphs.png)